tracybrtn/contact-card/README.md

 - It is done when I have a server folder at the root of my project.
 - It is done when my server folder has its own package.json.
 - It is done when I have used Express.js to create a server that has one GET route that serves the index.html file within the client folder
+- It is done when I add scripts to the root package.json to navigate the client-server model.
+- It is done when I can identify the role of each package.json file (client, server, root).
+- It is done when I implement the Concurrently package.